AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Points

-You can receive two to six points per speeding violation, depending on how much above the speed limit you were going.
+You can receive two to six points per speeding violation, depending on how many mph above the speed limit you were driving.
 Note that you won’t get any points for driving less than 15 mph over the limit or driving “too fast for conditions.”
 Additionally, points apply only if you’re a Georgia resident.

 Miles per hour over the speed limit Number of points (includes personal vehicles, school buses, and speeding that occurs in work zones, bridges, and structures)